-A: All of our graduates are family medicine physicians; however, they work in many different practice environments.
-Most graduates are part of a group practice or are in solo practice, primarily in Central New York.
+A: St. Joseph’s Family Medicine Residency is an unopposed family medicine residency program, so all of our graduates are family medicine physicians.
+Our graduates work in diverse practice environments.
+Most graduates are part of a group or solo practice, primarily in Central New York.
 Several of the St. Joseph’s Family Medicine Residency faculty are alumni of the program itself.

 Q: Are some rotations done at other hospitals?

 A: Yes.
 Residents complete an inpatient pediatrics rotation during their intern year at Upstate Golisano Children’s Hospital.
 The residents also work in the pediatric emergency room at Upstate Medical University for one month during their second year.
 Elective rotations are available at both locations as well.

 A: No. The St. Joseph’s Family Medicine Residency is an unopposed residency.
 However, the hospital currently has Transitional and General Dentistry and Pharmacy residencies, and is a co-sponsor of the Upstate Medical University ER Program.